inkarkat/vim-UnconditionalPaste/README.md

     let g:UnconditionalPaste_IsSerialComma = 0

+By default, the gSp mapping does not add an empty line on a side that already just consists of whitespace.
+You can make other lines (e.g. those just having an opening { or closing } brace) be considered empty by tweaking the regular expression in :

+    let g:UnconditionalPaste_EmptyLinePattern = '^\s*$'

 By default, the g\\p and i\_CTRL-R\_CTRL-\\ mappings escape backslashes.
 You can change that (e.g. to also escape double quotes), or add more variants: